-Pamela Lee is a partner at Swift Currie with more than 10 years of experience practicing in the firm’s litigation section.
+Pamela N. Lee is a partner at Swift Currie with more than 15 years of experience practicing in the firm’s litigation section.
 Pamela devotes her entire practice to litigation, including various tort liability litigation, insurance coverage disputes and the defense of insurance bad faith matters.
 Her liability practice is wide and varied, encompassing premises liability, product liability, escalator and elevator liability, automobile liability and general personal injury law.
 She represents companies in the food, automobile and retail industries.

 Pamela counsels clients in all stages of litigation, including trial and appellate work.
 She has secured victories at the Court of Appeals on a premises liability matter and a sexual assault case, as well as the successful defense of a spoliation claim.

 Pamela keeps her clients informed at every step of the process and works with them to create an effective strategy early in the case to avoid wasted time and excessive legal bills

-Pamela serves as the secretary on the Executive Committee of the Georgia Defense Lawyers Association and is a member of the steering committees for three Defense Research Institute sections: Retail and Hospitality, Women in the Law and Trial Tactics.
+Pamela serves as the president-elect on the Executive Committee of the Georgia Defense Lawyers Association and is a member of the steering committees for three Defense Research Institute sections: Retail and Hospitality, Women in the Law and Trial Tactics.
 Pamela also serves as vice chair of the Defense Research Institute Litigation Skills Committee.
 At Swift Currie, Pamela is a member of the Hiring Committee.